Last Updated on

 The problem might not be your marketing strategy, it might be as simple as your landing page (the page you have your art listed for sale).

-An effective sales page includes professional images, a great composition that describes the art and clear details about what the buyer will be receiving if they make a purchase.
+An effective sales page includes professional images, a story that describes the art and clear details about what the buyer will be receiving if they make a purchase.

 The art description you write should not only tell the buyer what they will be receiving but the description should also make the buyer feel connected to the art.